Genetic resources

 FAO's role in genetic resources

-The diversity of genetic resources for food and agriculture (i.e. plants/crops, animals, aquatic resources, forests, micro-organisms and invertebrates) plays a crucial role in meeting basic human food and nutritional needs.
-It is essential for maintaining and enhancing the efficiency and the resilience of production systems, as well as for healthy diets and the delivery of ecosystem services, such as pollination and pest and disease regulation.
+The diversity of agricultural genetic resources – which include plants, animals and microorganisms that have actual or potential value for the production of food and other products – plays a crucial role in meeting food and nutritional needs.
+Agricultural biodiversity is essential for maintaining and enhancing the efficiency and the resilience of agrifood systems, as well as for healthy diets and the delivery of ecosystem services, such as pollination and pest and disease regulation.

 FAO contributes to international policy through the work of its Commission on Genetic Resources for Food and Agriculture and the International Treaty on Plant Genetic Resources for Food and Agriculture

-• The Commission, which is the only intergovernmental forum specifically dealing with biodiversity for food and agriculture, oversees and guides the preparation of periodic global assessments and negotiates global action plans, codes of conduct and other instruments relevant to conservation and sustainable use.
+• The Commission, which is the only intergovernmental body that specifically addresses all levels of biodiversity for food and agriculture, oversees and guides the preparation of periodic global assessments and negotiates global action plans, codes of conduct and other instruments relevant to conservation and sustainable use of agricultural biodiversity and the various types of genetic resources.

-• Through the International Treaty, which is the only international legal and operational instrument covering all plant genetic resources for food and agriculture, countries and users get access to genetic resources for research, training and breeding and participate in the benefits derived from their use.
+• Through the International Treaty, which is the only legally-binding instrument covering all plant genetic resources for food and agriculture, countries and users can gain access to genetic resources for research, training and breeding, as well as participate in the benefits derived from their use.

 From assessments to policy

-The Commission’s global assessments are country-driven and based on national assessments of the state of genetic resources, their use, the drivers of change affecting them and the challenges and opportunities involved in conserving and using them in a sustainable manner to contribute to food security and nutrition.
+The Commission’s global assessments are country-driven and based on national assessments of the state of genetic resources, their use, the drivers of change affecting them and the challenges and opportunities involved in conserving and using them in a sustainable manner to contribute to food security, health and economic livelihoods.

-To address the main gaps and challenges identified in the assessments, the Commission negotiates Global Plans of Action, policy instruments providing a framework to guide the implementation of actions at community, national, regional and international levels for the conservation and sustainable use of genetic resources for food and agriculture.
+To address the main gaps and challenges identified in the assessments, the Commission negotiates Global Plans of Action, which are policy instruments that guide the implementation of actions on the conservation and sustainable use of agricultural genetic resources at community, national, regional and international levels.

 Exchange of genetic resources

-All countries depend on genetic diversity from other countries and regions.
+All countries depend on the biodiversity from other countries and regions.

-International cooperation and open exchange of genetic resources are therefore crucial for food security.
+International cooperation and open exchange of genetic resources are therefore crucial for food security and resilient agrifood systems.

 The global operational systems of the International Treaty, which include the Multilateral System of Access and Benefit-sharing and the Global Information System on Plant Genetic Resources for Food and Agriculture, facilitate the exchange of plant genetic resources and relevant information.